Best Gold Stocks to Buy Now

-Gold is considered a safe haven investment.
-It’s been around for thousands of years and is still held in large amounts from central banks across the globe and in this brief article we will explore different ways to invest in gold and also some of the best gold stocks.
+Gold is considered a safe-haven investment.
+It’s been around for thousands of years and is still held in large amounts by central banks across the globe.
+In this brief article, we will explore different ways to invest in gold and also some of the best gold stocks.

-Gold is viewed as a hedge against inflation and its value strengthens against a weakening dollar.
-In addition, it has a negative correlation to the stock market, making it a solid investment for the purpose of diversification.
+Gold is viewed as a hedge against inflation and it has a negative correlation to the stock market, so holding it is a great way to diversify your portfolio.

 How To Get Exposure To Gold

 Now, there are many ways you can gain exposure to the gold market.
 The first is buying physical bullion.
 However, most investors don’t really want to bother with trying to store their gold and keep it safe.
-Also, it’s not as easy to buy and sell as it is with a stock.
+Also, it’s not easy to buy and trade, like stocks.

-You can also trade futures on gold through your broker.
-That said, margins are relatively high, not making it suitable for those who have small trading accounts.
+You can also trade gold futures through your broker, but margins are relatively high.
+It’s not suitable for smaller trading accounts.

-The easiest way to get exposure to gold is through the stock market.
-The SPDR Gold Shares ETF (GLD) tracks gold bullion, and is often the number one choice among hedge funds and investors seeking out the best gold stocks in the market.
+The easiest way to buy gold is through the stock market.
+The SPDR Gold Shares ETF (GLD) tracks the spot price of gold bullion.
+It’s the most popular investment vehicle for most traders.

-But if you’re looking for more action and the potential for greater return, your best bet is in individual gold-related stocks.
+But if you’re looking for greater returns, your best bet is in individual gold-related stocks.

-Now, there are different sub-categories when it comes to gold stocks, they include: miners, junior miners, and developmental-stage gold miners and there are even a few gold penny stocks just to name a few.
+Now, there are different sub-categories when it comes to gold stocks, including miners, junior miners, and developmental-stage gold miners and there are even a few gold penny stocks just to name a few.

-Exploring, mining and extracting for gold is not cheap which is why you need to do your homework when selecting the best gold stocks.
-It takes time and money.
-That said, you want to look for firms that are well capitalized and not bleeding in debt.
-In addition, you want to avoid companies that do a majority of their business in politically unstable countries.
+Finding and extracting gold is not cheap, so you need to do your homework when screening for gold stocks.
+It takes time and money, so you want to look for firms that are well-capitalized and have little to no debt.
+Also, avoid companies that do the majority of their business in politically unstable countries.

 The Best Gold Stocks In The Game Today

-They have projects in four continents and five countries.
-Back in December of 2017, CEO Gary Goldberg, was inducted into the American Mining Hall of Fame.
-Newmont also offers its investors a dividend, making it an attractive play for income investors.
+Newmont is running projects on four continents and five countries.
+In December of 2017, CEO Gary Goldberg was inducted into the American Mining Hall of Fame.
+Newmont also pays its investors a dividend, so it’s an attractive play for income investors.

 Barrick offers a dividend to investors and has a CEO who puts his money where his mouth is.
 CEO John L. Thornton owns more than 2M shares of the company in which 65% was purchased using his own personal funds.